rrv-12/cross_camera_player_re_id/README.md

 ## Usage

-1. Clone the repository and open the notebook.
+1. Clone the repository or just download the file cross_camera_player_mapping.
 2. Run all cells sequentially:
    - It initializes models (YOLOv11, ResNet50).
    - Runs detection on frames from different cameras.